Step 27 – Deceased Estate Administration Guide

 - reduce your personal liability risk by needing to sign indemnity and release forms;

-- reduce your personal liability risk for claims made by another Executor, family member, Beneficiary or Creditor against the estate or yourself; and
+- reduce your personal liability risk for claims made by another Executor, family member, Beneficiary or creditor against the Estate or yourself; and

-27.1.3 When Deceased Estate Probate is Needed
+27.1.4 When Deceased Estate Probate Is Needed

 - the deceased person had bank accounts, property, shares, business interests, other assets or liabilities in their own name or as tenants in common;

-- you deal with the Australian Taxation Office (ATO) for previous individual tax returns or lodging an estate tax return;
+- you deal with the Australian Taxation Office (ATO) for previous individual tax returns or lodging an Estate tax return;

 - multiple Wills and codicils are in place or the Will may not be executed properly;